 Storage is important to many buyers.
 A large walk-in closet, a re-finished and spacious garage, a finished basement, and well-placed closets throughout a home can all positively impact a home appraisal.
 On the other hand, a lack of clear storage space can hurt.

-Home appraisers use the other homes in the neighborhood as a baseline when assessing your home, and comparable properties can sometimes hurt your appraisal.
+Home appraisers use the other homes in the neighborhood as a baseline when assessing your home, and comparable properties, or real estate comps, can sometimes hurt your appraisal.

 If your neighbor’s house is almost identical to yours, but sports a new coat of paint and updated siding, a home appraiser will see it as more valuable than your home.